OpenGlobalMind/old-rel8-wiki/Turbocharging Pattern Languages.md

 - [The Wise Democracy Pattern Language](https://www.wd-pl.com/)
 - [An Open Source Pattern Language (re)generative of Commons](https://debategraph.org/Details.aspx?nid=329727)

-Pattern Languages tktk
+Pattern Languages don't get enough love — or use.
+Let's enhance their visibility, availability, connectivity and usefulness as much as we can.

 To Turbocharge Pattern Languages, we might:

-- Weave them together
+- Weave existing Pattern Languages together, as appropriate
+- Make it easier to create and curate Pattern Languages
+- Get the word out about Pattern Languages
+- Program chatbots to navigate Pattern Languages and make great recommendations from them
-- "Instrument" them, where appropriate (see [[Tile - 1-2-4-All Zoom App]])
+- "Instrument" them, where appropriate, which means turning text into code that makes applying patterns far easier (see [[Tile - 1-2-4-All Zoom App]])
 	- Lather, rinse, repeat for more wise nuggets that are instrumentable

-[Here's a link](https://bra.in/5j9NoR) to this nexus in Jerry's Brain.
+[Here's a link](https://bra.in/5j9NoR) to this nexus in [[Jerry's Brain]].